kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-01-own-domain.md

 title: Use a custom domain to expose a workload
 ---

 This tutorial shows how to set up your custom domain and prepare a certificate for exposing a workload.
-The components used are Gardener [External DNS Management](https://github.com/gardener/external-dns-management) and [Certificate Management](https://github.com/gardener/cert-management).
+The tutorial uses Gardener [External DNS Management](https://github.com/gardener/external-dns-management) and [Certificate Management](https://github.com/gardener/cert-management) components.

 ## Prerequisites